LUIZ-FELIPE3393/WeatherJS/README.md

 # WeatherJS
  Simple app to read the weather info and display them on Web

-1. Read the weather information
+1. Fetch the weather data from the API

+2. Process data

-2. Layout the info with images and gifs
+3. Layout the info with images and gifs

 # USES:
 1. Fetch API